aspenmesh/istio-vet/pkg/vetter/conflictingvirtualservicehost/README-host-in-multiple-vs.md

 ### Sample 1

 The FQDNs assigned to the hosts below would be reviews.foo.svc.cluster.local and reviews.bar.svc.cluster.local respectively.
+They use the same gateway "my-gateway-1".
 This is allowed.

 ```yaml
   apiVersion: networking.istio.io/v1alpha3